Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

 where $\theta_t$ is the heading of the target, and $h(\theta_t)$ is an unknown function.

-As the UAV is expected to hold a constant angular speed with a desired loiter radius around the target, the relative speed $v_r$ of the UAV is also expected to be constant.
-Let $\theta_r$ denote the relative angle of the UAV with respect to the target and it satisfies the following equations:
+As the UAV is expected to hold a constant angular speed with a preset circumnavigation radius, the relative speed $v_r$ of the UAV is also expected to be constant.
+The relative angle of the UAV w.r.t. the target is denoted by $\theta_r$, which satisfies